Abhaypru/SpiralMap/docs/models_available.rst

 `Levine_2006`
 -----------
 	* Class implementing the logarithmic spiral framework as described in `Levine et al. 2006 <https://www.science.org/doi/10.1126/science.1128455>`_ based on HI observations.
 	* Model taken from their Table 1.
 	* There are four arms in this model (Arm1, Arm2, Arm3, Arm4).

 `Hou_Han_2014`
 -------------
-This class is built upon the polynomial-logarithmic formulation introduced by `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>`_.
+* This class is built upon the polynomial-logarithmic formulation introduced by `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>`_, based on a combination of
-Its flexible parameterization allows for a detailed reconstruction of the spiral structure, making it particularly useful for studies of Galactic dynamics and morphology.
+  H II, giant molecular clouds, and methanol MASER catalogs.
-Model taken from
+* Model publicly available.

 `Reid_2019`
 ---------